-The following modules are programmed through the module programming sections [801]-[804]: the PC5400 Printer/ DVACS module, the Links2X50 Long-Range Radio module, the Skyroute transceiver module, and the PC5132 Wireless Receiver and all of its devices.
+The following modules are programmed through the module programming sections [801]-[804]: the PC5400 Printer module, the Links2X50 Long-Range Radio module, and the PC5132 Wireless Receiver and all of its devices.
 For instructions on the installation and programming of these additional modules and devices, please see their respective installation and programming manuals.